The Most Reverend Joel M. Konzen, S.M., Auxiliary Bishop of Atlanta

 Bishop Joel M. Konzen took his first position at Marist School in Atlanta in 1980, where he remained for nine years in roles as teacher, admissions director, principal and president.
 While a graduate student at The Catholic University of America, he served as vicar provincial of the former Washington Province of the Society of Mary.
 From 1992 to 1997, Bishop Konzen was principal and president at St. Michael’s Catholic Academy in Austin, Texas.
 In 1997, he returned to Washington, D.C., where he was vicar provincial again for two years.

-Bishop Konzen returned to Marist School in Atlanta in 1999, where he has since served as principal and had recently been named President.
+Bishop Konzen returned to Marist School in Atlanta in 1999, where he served as principal until his episcopal ordination in 2018.
 He assisted in the founding of two new Catholic schools in Atlanta, Notre Dame Academy and Cristo Rey Atlanta Jesuit High School.
-He currently serves on the boards of Notre Dame Preparatory School and Marist Academy in Pontiac, Michigan; Notre Dame Academy, Duluth; Cristo Rey Atlanta Jesuit High School, Atlanta; and the Georgia Independent School Association.
-In 2015, he received the Educational Excellence Award of the National Catholic Educational Association (NCEA) in honor of his long service to Catholic schools.
+He currently serves on the boards of Marist School, Atlanta; Pope Francis Children’s Home and School in Ghana, West Africa; and Notre Dame Seminary in New Orleans, LA.
+In 2015, he received the Educational Excellence Award of the National Catholic Educational Association (NCEA) in recognition of his contributions to Catholic schools.

 Auxiliary Bishop Joel Matthias Konzen, S.M.
 Coat of Arms